Hanyong Xu

 news

-Apr 28, 2025 Hanyong and her collaborators’ research “Mitigating Spatial Disparity in Urban Prediction Using Residual-Aware Spatiotemporal Graph Neural Networks: A Chicago Case Study.” was presented at The International Workshop on Spatio-Temporal Data Mining from the Web WebST’25, held in conjunction with the 2025 ACM Web Conference at Sydney, Australia, and received the Best Paper Award.
+Apr 28, 2025 Paper “Mitigating Spatial Disparity in Urban Prediction Using Residual-Aware Spatiotemporal Graph Neural Networks: A Chicago Case Study.” was presented at The International Workshop on Spatio-Temporal Data Mining from the Web WebST’25, held in conjunction with the ACM on Web Conference WWW2025 in Sydney, Australia, and received the Best Paper Award.

-Oct 23, 2024 Hanyong presented at the 2024 INFORMS Annual Meeting at Seattle, US for her research “Navigating Algorithmic Unfairness in Ride-Hailing: Examining Disparate Impacts of Transportation Network Company Algorithms in New York City.”
+Oct 23, 2024 Presented “Navigating Algorithmic Unfairness in Ride-Hailing: Examining Disparate Impacts of Transportation Network Company Algorithms in New York City” at the 2024 INFORMS Annual Meeting in Seattle, US.

-Sep 4, 2024 Hanyong presented at the Conference in Emerging Technologies in Transportation Systems (TRC-30) at Heraklion, Greece for their research “Large Language Model for Travel Behavior Prediction”.
+Sep 4, 2024 Presented “Large Language Model for Travel Behavior Prediction” at the Conference in Emerging Technologies in Transportation Systems (TRC-30) in Heraklion, Greece.

 page visitor map